 Looking for a tasty but less caffeine-dense alternative to coffee?
 Consider having an herbal tea, flavored water, or fruit juice instead.

 Should you decide to err on the side of caution and switch to decaf, keep in mind that manufacturers are only able to remove 97% of the caffeine from coffee beans.
-According to the FDA, an 8-ounce cup of decaf may have anywhere from 2 to 15 milligrams of caffeine 8 6 .
+According to the FDA, an 8-ounce cup of decaf may have anywhere from 2 to 15 milligrams of caffeine.

 Try to wean yourself off your regular amount of caffeine by ordering a half-caf cup of coffee (a mix of caffeinated and decaffeinated coffee).
 Slowly reduce the amounts of caffeine in your morning pick-me-up as you transition to more pregnancy-friendly decaf.

-Make sure that you are consuming things that are safe and beneficial for you and your unborn baby.
-Try to keep your daily coffee consumption down, but don’t give yourself a hard time if you consume a moderate amount of caffeine.
+Make sure that you’re consuming things that are safe and beneficial for you and your unborn baby.
+Try to keep your daily coffee consumption down by consuming a moderate amount.

 - Having trouble sleeping

 Coffee is the most commonly consumed caffeinated beverage in the world.
-In fact, many people (pregnant women included) wouldn’t consider starting their day without having had a cup of java.
+In fact, many people (pregnant women included) wouldn’t consider starting their day without a cup of java.

-It is important that expectant mothers limit their intake of caffeine to no more 200 milligrams a day or avoid coffee altogether.
+It’s important that expectant mothers limit their intake of caffeine to no more than 200 milligrams a day or avoid coffee altogether.

-So, order that morning coffee, but skip the extra espresso shot, and baby should be just fine.
+So order that morning coffee and skip the extra espresso shot, and baby should be just fine.